KR-Labs/krl-data-connectors/README.md

 ## Citation

-To cite KRL Data Connectors in research or institutional documentation, use:
+For institutional or research citation of KRL Data Connectors, use the following BibTeX entry:

 ```bibtex
 @software{krl_data_connectors,